Published by WildWatch Publications

 someone.
 Chief among these factors is a bear's perception of the victim as a threat, rival or prey.

-4. When Bears Treat You as a Threat: This is the most common cause of threats and attack.
+4. When Bears Treat You as a Threat: This is the most common cause of threats and attack by grizzly/brown bears.
 Case histories are provided.

 5. When Bears Treat You as a Rival: Case histories are discussed where bears treated people as though the humans